Note: for Mac OS X 10.11 El Capitan and later, please see this updated post instead.

 It just didn't occur to me that this thing could possibly not just work with any Mac, so I didn't even ask before buying.
 I knew that many third-party USB optical drives work fine, so I just assumed that would be the same for the Apple drive.
 But I had to learn otherwise.
 This drive only works for Macs which, in their original form, do not have an optical drive.

 At this point, I started to search the net, finding hints, disassembling Mac OS X USB drivers and finally patching code in a hex editor which was the first, but ugly, solution to make the superdrive work, and gave me the information to eventually find the second, much nicer solution presented below.
 For those interested in the nitfy details of disassembling and hex code patching, the first approach is still documented here.

-For actually making the SuperDrive work in clean and easy way, just read on (but note: while has proven to be a quite safe method, still you'll be doing this entirely on your own risk!
-Using sudo and editing system files incorrectly can damage things severely!):
+For actually making the SuperDrive work in clean and easy way, just read on (but note: while it has proven to be a quite safe method, still you'll be doing this entirely on your own risk!
+Using sudo and editing system files incorrectly can damage things severely!).